-- Confidentiality is an issue that needs to be understood by all those working with pupils particularly in the context of safeguarding - This School recognises that the only purpose of confidentiality in this respect is to benefit the pupil.
-Staff, volunteers, and visitors to school should never promise a pupil that they will not tell anyone about an allegation or disclosure and must pass any cause for concerns immediately to a designated safeguarding lead - Confidentiality is addressed throughout this policy with respect to record-keeping (section 12), dealing with disclosure (Appendix 2), allegations of abuse against staff (section 11), information sharing and working with parents (section 6)
+- Confidentiality is an issue that needs to be understood by all those working with pupils, particularly in the context of safeguarding. - This School recognises that the only purpose of confidentiality in this respect is to benefit the pupil.
+Staff, volunteers, and visitors to the school should never promise a pupil that they will not tell anyone about an allegation or disclosure and must pass any cause for concern immediately to a designated safeguarding lead. - Confidentiality is addressed throughout this policy for record-keeping (section 13), dealing with disclosure (Appendix 2), allegations of abuse against staff (section 12), information sharing and working with parents (section 6).